 There is a kind of intermediate choice, however.
 The critic may abstain from any judgment establishing the concrete worth or beauty of an artistic creation and instead form a judgment on the quality of the work as it represents its era.
 Now this is in no way a correspondence judgment of the absolute quality of the work or, heaven forbid, on its beauty.
 It is a less ambitious judgment, and so long as the critic or viewer makes that clear, she may speak her judgment and its warrant in perfect comfort.

 Much of this sort of analysis focuses on form, genre, or movement of the work as it compares to or differs from other works in the same category.
 From a purely historical perspective, for instance, these three portraits visually illustrate the movement from early artistic modernism to postmodernism.
 Vermeer worked in the rosy dawn of modernism as artists secularized and dimensionalized their works to suit a new commercial class.
 The representational quality of the work and its brilliant homage to individualism and daily bourgeois life all reflect what modernism would come to be.
 Matisse’s portrait vivifies the expressionist experimentation of the new age, so full of disdain for the kinds of values Vermeer might have begun to represent.
 Picasso’s takes that infatuation with novelty to new heights with his focus on pure planes of color and skewed dimensionality.
 Now this critique may or may not be accurate.
 The crucial issue is that its accuracy, like all correspondence truth claims, may be judged.
 I do not see how one can be an art critic, but I certainly can understand how one can be an art historian.
 Notice that none of this attests either to the quality of the work or to its beauty.
 It is a kind of sleight of hand if critics use this kind of thing to make us think their correspondence judgments on art do more than comment on a work’s place in a larger canon or in some tradition, but if we don’t know the defining characteristics of the standard that is applied, we must take the critic’s judgment on authority, a very weak correspondence judgment at best for two reasons.
 First, we live in an era in which all authority has fallen into a deep disrepute (see “Modernism and Its Discontents“).
-Second, when standards are in doubt, authorities tend to differ and that is unfortunate, for authority doubted is authority destroyed.
+Second, when standards are in doubt, expertise is often seen as imposed authority and so is dismissed as contentious, for authority doubted is authority destroyed.
 The collapse of authority in general can be traced to just this cause (see “Premodern Authority“).